ptmt/kevo/README.md

 #KeVo

 KeVo is a Damn Easy Key-Value Store written in F# 3.0.
-It is in-memory store using System.Runtime.MemoryCache with full synchronized append log.
+It is a in-memory store which using System.Runtime.MemoryCache with full synchronized append log.

 It serialize all objects in Protocol Buffers (Json.NET or binary serialization optional)